4dn-dcic/tibanna/docs/api.rst

  update_tsv                         This flag specifies wether to update the cost in the tsv file that
                                     stores metrics information on the S3 bucket

- overwrite_cost_estimate_in_tsv     This flag specifies whether the cost estimate in the tsv should be overwritten
-                                    with the exact cost.
-Only has an effect, if update_tsv is set.

 cost_estimate
 ----